1. Expecting your partner to be a mind-reader

 Making your partner jealous as a way to get their attention or as punishment, threatens the sanctity of your relationship which should be rooted in love.

-Instead of resorting to this, you should talk it out and let them know of your frustration.
+Instead of resorting to this, you should talk it out and let them know of your frustrations.

 3. Constantly questioning if they love you